 Hungry?
-Well there’s no better place to get a bite of delicious authentic Bahamian food than Arawak Cay also known as the Fish Fry.
+Well there’s no better place to get a bite of delicious authentic Bahamian food than Arawak Cay, home of the Fish Fry.
 There you can get the best of Bahamian seafood including the native delicacy conch.
 Thirsty for more?
-Try some sky juice or a Bahama Mama.
+Try some Sky Juice or a Bahama Mama.

 5. NassauStraw Market